 Emergency Help With A Heating Bill

-There are a number of options for eligible households:
+There are a number of options for eligible households who need emergency help with their heating bill:

-• Grant from the Office of Home Energy Programs (OHEP)
+• A grant from the Office of Home Energy Programs (OHEP).

-So, how do you find the best help for your situation?
+So, how do you find the best solution for your situation?

 1. Call 2-1-1.
-Our empathetic resource specialists can connect you.
+Our caring resource specialists can connect you to help.

 2. Search our database for “Fuel Assistance” and “Utility Assistance” to find state grants and local organizations willing to help with heating bills.

-3. Learn about the heating assistance programs available in Maryland.
+3. Learn about the heating assistance programs and eligibility below.

 The Gas Arrearage Retirement Assistance (GARA) program helps customers with past-due electric and gas bills that are more than $300.
 Eligible customers can receive up to $2,000 toward their utility bill.